 In June 2015, we entered into a loan and security agreement, or the loan agreement, with Bridge Bank and terminated the credit facility with Silicon Valley Bank.
 The loan agreement provides for a \$10.0 million revolving line of credit.
 Availability under the revolving line of credit is subject to a formula based on monthly recurring revenue.
 There is a \$250,000 cash management sublimit and a \$250,000 international sublimit under the revolving line of credit for cash management services, foreign exchange and letters of credit.
 The advances under the revolving line of credit bear interest at a floating per annum rate equal to the prime rate plus 0.75%.
 The revolving line of credit terminates on June 30, 2018, at which time the principal amount of all outstanding advances becomes due and payable.
-As of June 30, 2015, we had no amounts outstanding under the revolving line of credit.
+As of September 30, 2015, we had \$3.0 million outstanding under the revolving line of credit.

 The loan agreement also provides for a \$5.0 million growth capital term loan.
 The term loan bears interest at a floating per annum rate equal to the prime rate plus 1.75%.
 Interest on the term loan is payable monthly in arrears for the first 12 months.
 Thereafter, the term loan will be payable in thirty-six equal monthly installments of principal, plus all accrued interest, beginning on June 30, 2016.
 The term loan maturity date is June 30, 2019.
 The term loan may be prepaid at our option, subject to a prepayment fee equal to 2% of the principal amount being repaid if such prepayment occurs on or prior to the first anniversary of the closing date.
-As of June 30, 2015, we had no amounts outstanding under the term loan.
-On July 8, 2015, the term loan was fully advanced.
+As of September 30, 2015, we had \$5.0 million outstanding under the term loan.